15 Best Places to Visit in New Mexico

 Take the whole family on a blacklight journey at the Roswell UFO Spacewalk.
 Pose for pictures in the surreal sets of the Area 51 Museum, Alien Zone.
 At the International UFO Museum and Research Center, sift through the facts and folklore, get educated about conspiracy theories, and decide for yourself what to believe about Roswell.

 Had enough of aliens but still up for more fun?
 You'll find yet another slice of quirky Roswell at the Miniatures and Curious Collections Museum.

-For a day trip, reconnect with Planet Earth at Bottomless Lakes State Park, located only 12 miles from Roswell.
-Who knows if it’s possible to get to the bottom?
+For a day trip, reconnect with Planet Earth at Bottomless Lakes State Park, located less than 16 miles from Roswell.
+Who knows if it's possible to get to the bottom?

 Alamogordo ("fat cottonwood") is your headquarters for some of the most popular things to do in southern New Mexico.
 It's the gateway to famous White Sands National Park.
 With world-class aerospace activities nearby, the Alamogordo area feels like an oversized adventure park for aviation and space enthusiasts.